 - Colposcopy is the standard of care for assessing abnormal Pap tests and cervical dysplasia.
 It entails the use of a field microscope to examine the cervix after acetic acid (Figures 89-1, 89-2, 89-3, and 89-4) and Lugol iodine (Figure 89-5.)
 Ten percent to 15% of CIN 1 lesions progress to CIN 2 or 3, and 0.3% progress to cervical cancer.3

 - An atypical transformation zone is defined as a transformation zone with findings suggesting cervical dysplasia or neoplasia.
 Differences in thickness, density of the cells, degree of differentiation, and keratin production determine the color and opacity of the epithelium, and may produce the abnormal findings of leukoplakia and acetowhite epithelium.

-Another colposcopy view of acetowhite changes on ...
+Another colposcopy view of acetowhite changes on the cervix of cervical ...